arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • Take down of the defamatory information

 In practice, take down means that only specific sentences are removed, while the remaining text is still available.
-This is, however, a positive outcome, since without defamatory sentences, the text loses its internal connections and it is hardly possible to understand the author’s idea.
+This is, however, a positive outcome, since without defamatory sentences, the may lose its internal connections and it may be difficult to understand the author’s idea.

 In the meantime, courts usually do not satisfy the claims requesting to fully delete an article, because in order to obtain this remedy, it is necessary to prove that every single sentence discredits the claimant.